-There are plenty of misconceptions that exist in the world regarding acupuncture and dry needling.
-These false notions are often related to exactly how it affects the body and the actual ability of the procedures to induce healing or relaxation.
-Even less understood is the difference between dry-needling and acupuncture.
+There are plenty of misconceptions that exist regarding acupuncture and dry needling.
+These notions are often related to the actual ability of the procedures to induce healing or relaxation.
+Even less understood is the difference between dry needling and acupuncture.

-The most common difference that patients will notice between the two procedures is the location of the treatment area in regards to the injury site.
-Additionally, the level of discomfort that may be associated with the treatments can vary from person to person, but generally, dry-needling can have varying degrees of discomfort.
-This difference in sensation is due to the fact that the two techniques approach the body and nerves in two different ways.
-Since being developed in the 1970s, dry-needling is aimed specifically at treating muscular tension, muscular dysfunction, and active trigger points.
+Since being developed in the 1970s, dry needling is aimed specifically at treating muscular tension, muscular dysfunction, and active trigger points.
 It is based on Western knowledge of anatomy and physiology that has been fundamentally researched.
-Acupuncture, on the other hand, is based on traditional Eastern medicine and 5000 years of history, which utilizes the meridian system which follows the flow of Qi throughout the body.
+Acupuncture, on the other hand, is based on traditional Eastern medicine, which utilizes the meridian system.

 - An acupuncture needle is inserted into the injured or dysfunctional tissue with the intent of causing the muscle fibers to activate.
-By stimulating the individual fibers to activate, the muscles will begin to twitch; which is simply the muscle contracting rapidly.
-This contracting is an involuntary reflexive reaction as different neural pathways are being utilized.
-Dry needling will cause relaxation of the muscle fibers through the disruption of the motor endplate.
+By stimulating the individual fibers to activate, the muscles will begin a twitch response and contract rapidly.
+This contraction is an involuntary reflexive reaction as different neural pathways are being stimulated.
+Dry needling causes relaxation of the muscle fibers through the disruption of the motor endplate.

-- With each needle insertion; microscopic injuries are incurred which causes a local healing response that will then induce normal functioning.
-This healing response is a chemically mediated response through the release of Substance P, Bradykinin, and other neurotransmitters, which block the transmission of pain signals to the central nervous system.
-By stimulating the neural pathways that disrupt the pain signals from reaching the central nervous system the pain level can be reduced or eliminated.
+- With each needle insertion, microscopic injuries are incurred, which causes a local healing response that will then induce normal functioning.
+This healing response is chemically mediated through the release of neurotransmitters.
+These chemicals block the transmission of pain signals to the central nervous system.
+By stimulating the neural pathways that disrupt the pain signals from reaching the central nervous system, the pain level can be reduced or eliminated.

-The utilization of dry-needling can cause some initial discomfort as the muscles are being directly influenced.
-Although its use is typically orthopedic in nature, dry-needling does have the ability to address some internal health conditions.
-Acupuncture is seen as both a healing and preventive measure in the world of medicine while dry-needling is viewed as a healing practice that is implemented once an injury occurs.
+The utilization of dry needling can cause some initial discomfort as the muscles are directly pierced and injured by the needles.
+Although its use is typically orthopedic in nature, dry needling does have the ability to address some internal health conditions.
+Acupuncture is both a holistic healing and preventive measure while dry-needling is viewed as a reflexive practice that is implemented once an injury occurs.